 12. Microhabitats

-Microhabitats are habitats that make up a smaller surface area than comparisons (like deserts and arctic environments).
-According to the World Atlas, microhabitats include coniferous forests, open woodlands, and glades.
+Microhabitats are habitats with a smaller surface area than comparisons (like deserts and arctic environments).
+According to the World Atlas, microhabitats include coniferous forests, open woodlands, and meadows.

 A microhabitat can also be found at the bottom of a leaf or in a pool of water.
 If it’s small and supports its forms of life, it can be called a microhabitat (and there are ones all around us).
 Not all habitats are major, but all habitats should be a major concern!